Coddiction-101/Cloud-Computing-Mastery.md/CC-QnA.md

-Here's a comprehensive list of **Cloud Computing Q&A questions** covering every topic from the syllabus.
+Comprehensive list of **Cloud Computing Q&A questions** covering every topic from the syllabus.
 Organized by section for easy note preparation:

 ## 1. Fundamentals
 1. What is Cloud Computing?